binarydevelop/problem-solving-practice/src/01. Maximum Sum SubArray of Window Size K/Question.md

-Write an efficient program to find the sum of contiguous subarray within a one-dimensional array of numbers that has the largest sum.
+Write an efficient program to find the sum of contiguous subarray within a one-dimensional array of numbers that has the largest sum in a window of size k.